René-Robert Cavelier, Sieur de La Salle: Texas expedition and death

 On July 24, 1684, he departed France and returned to America with a large expedition designed to establish a French colony on the Gulf of Mexico, at the mouth of the Mississippi River.
 They had four ships and 300 colonists.
 The expedition was plagued by pirates, Natives defending their land, and poor navigation.
 One ship was lost to pirates in the West Indies, a second sank in the inlets of Matagorda Bay.
+The La Belle made landfall in February 1685.

 They founded a settlement, near the bay which they called the Bay of Saint Louis, on Garcitas Creek in the vicinity of present-day Victoria, Texas.
 La Salle led a group eastward on foot on three occasions to try to locate the mouth of the Mississippi.
 In the meantime, the flagship La Belle, the only remaining ship, ran aground and sank into the mud, stranding the colony on the Texas coast.

-During a final search for the Mississippi River in 1687, La Salle got lost and for "two years he wandered, without maps, in the marshes of the Mississippi delta".

-Some of his men mutinied, near the site of present Navasota, Texas.
+Some of his men mutinied, near the site of present-day Navasota, Texas.

 On March 19, 1687, La Salle was slain by Pierre Duhaut during an ambush while talking to Duhaut's decoy, Jean L'Archevêque.
 They were "six leagues" from the westernmost village of the Hasinai (Tejas) Indians.
 One source states that Duhaut was a "disenchanted follower".
 Duhaut was shot and killed by James Hiems to avenge La Salle.
 Over the following week, others were killed; confusion followed as to who killed whom.

 The colony lasted only until 1688, when Karankawa-speaking Natives killed the 20 remaining adults and took five children as captives.
-Tonti sent out search missions in 1689 when he learned of the colonizers' fate, but failed to find survivors.
+Tonti sent a search mission in 1689 when he learned of the colonizers' fate, but the expedition ran out of supplies in northern Texas and failed to reach the site.

+It is now known that there were 15 survivors of the original 180 colonists at the fort, most of whom had accompanied La Salle on his final eastward trek to locate the mouth of the Colbert (Mississippi) River and escaped the massacre: five children kidnapped by Native Americans at the settlement and later rescued by the Spanish, and 10 other adults, who lived for a while among the Native Americans and were later captured and released by the Spanish.
+Six found their way to Canada and eventually returned to France.
+Three others were refused passage by the Spanish; an Italian was imprisoned.
+For as long as 30 years after the demise of the colony, there were specious accounts of survivors still living among the Native Americans in Texas.